narner/MyWebsite/content/Books.md

 **Human-Computer Interaction**

 * [A Small Matter of Programming](https://www.amazon.com/gp/product/0262140535?pf_rd_r=BD0QR3VMQQYHJ4XYPBQF&pf_rd_p=8fe9b1d0-f378-4356-8bb8-cada7525eadd&pd_rd_r=43b236db-bccc-42b5-9722-418ac028a46b&pd_rd_w=x7OHL&pd_rd_wg=8gwM7&ref_=pd_gw_unk) - A sadly out of print book exploring the difficulties around end-user programming and application development.
 (You should [absolutely tell Stripe Press that you would like to see them re-issue this](https://twitter.com/nickarner/status/1427389644002500608?s=20), by the way...)

 * [Abstracting Craft](https://www.amazon.com/Abstracting-Craft-Practiced-Digital-Hand/dp/026263189X/ref=sr_1_2?dchild=1&keywords=Abstracting+Craft&qid=1629309423&sr=8-2) - Another sadly out of print book I was lucky to snag at a used bookstore.
 Focuses on computation as a medium for working and crafting in, rather than a set of tools.
+*
 * [Affective Computing](https://www.amazon.com/Affective-Computing-Rosalind-W-Picard/dp/0262161702/ref=sr_1_1?dchild=1&keywords=Affective+Computing&qid=1630812333&sr=8-1) - The creator of the term, MIT Media Lab academic [Rosalind Picard](https://web.media.mit.edu/~picard/), expands upon her [foundational text](https://affect.media.mit.edu/pdfs/95.picard.pdf) on the subject.
-* [Augmented Human](https://www.amazon.com/Augmented-Human-Technology-Shaping-Reality/dp/1491928328/ref=sr_1_2?dchild=1&keywords=augmented+human&qid=1630894861&sr=8-2) - [Helen Papagiannis](https://www.augmentedstories.com) outlines the field of augmented-reality.

 * [Computational Interaction](https://www.amazon.com/gp/product/0198799616/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) - A collection of papers about the area of study of the title; using machine learning, signal processing, and control theory to improve interaction between humans and computers.

 * [Cybernetic Creativity](https://www.amazon.com/Cybernetic-creativity-Harold-Rothbart/dp/0831501189/ref=sr_1_2?dchild=1&keywords=Cybernetic+creativity%2C+Hardcover&qid=1629314397&s=books&sr=1-2) - Discusses the nature of creativity and its relationship to computation.

-* [Designing Interactions](https://www.amazon.com/Designing-Interactions-Press-Bill-Moggridge/dp/0262134748/ref=sr_1_2?dchild=1&keywords=Designing+Interactions&qid=1630812345&sr=8-2) - The Bible of the field; extensive interviews and analysis of practioniers and products.
+* [Designing Interactions](https://www.amazon.com/Designing-Interactions-Press-Bill-Moggridge/dp/0262134748/ref=sr_1_2?dchild=1&keywords=Designing+Interactions&qid=1630812345&sr=8-2) - The Bible of the field; extensive interviews and analysis of practitioners and products.

 * [Enchanted Objects](https://www.amazon.com/Enchanted-Objects-Design-Desire-Internet/dp/1476725632/ref=sr_1_1?dchild=1&keywords=Enchanted+Objects&qid=1630812384&sr=8-1) - David Rose imagines a more humane version of the Internet of Things, where everyday objects can anticipate and serve our needs.

-* [Interface Culture](https://www.amazon.com/Interface-Culture-Digital-Medium-Web-Changes/dp/0062514822/ref=sr_1_1?crid=1QNNSNJEV16Y8&dchild=1&keywords=interface+culture+johnson&qid=1630897290&sprefix=Interface+Culture+%2Caps%2C344&sr=8-1) - Wide ranging work tying today's computer interfaces to Victorian novels, early cinema, and Mideval urban planning.
+* [Interface Culture](https://www.amazon.com/Interface-Culture-Digital-Medium-Web-Changes/dp/0062514822/ref=sr_1_1?crid=1QNNSNJEV16Y8&dchild=1&keywords=interface+culture+johnson&qid=1630897290&sprefix=Interface+Culture+%2Caps%2C344&sr=8-1) - Wide ranging work tying today's computer interfaces to Victorian novels, early cinema, and Medieval urban planning.

 * [Interfacing Thought: Cognitive Aspects of Human-Computer Interaction](https://www.amazon.com/gp/product/0262031256/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) - Chapters on the relationship between human cognition and the use of computers.

 * [Leonardo's Laptop](https://www.amazon.com/Leonardos-Laptop-Human-Computing-Technologies/dp/0262692996) - Far reaching work calling for people to expect more from their computers; causes the reader to wonder what da Vinci may have been able to accomplish with a computer.

 * [Mindstorms](https://www.amazon.com/Seymour-Papert-Mindstorms-Children-Computers/dp/B008VR2VII/ref=sr_1_2?dchild=1&keywords=mindstorms+papert&qid=1629395478&sr=8-2) - Seymour Papert's classic work on making computing accessible to children.

 * [Plato and The Nerd](https://www.amazon.com/Plato-Nerd-Creative-Partnership-Technology/dp/0262036487/ref=sr_1_1?dchild=1&keywords=Plato+and+The+Nerd&qid=1630813256&sr=8-1) - Discusses how computers, given their powerful ability to simulate the real world, can evolve a co-partnership with their human creators.

 * [The Best Interface Is No Interface](https://www.amazon.com/Best-Interface-No-brilliant-technology-ebook/dp/B00T0ER57I/ref=sr_1_1?dchild=1&keywords=The+Best+Interface+Is+No+Interface&qid=1630812447&sr=8-1) - Golden Krishna makes the case that interfaces should disappear; a call to arms for ambient computing.

 * [The Humane Interface](https://www.amazon.com/Humane-Interface-Directions-Designing-Interactive/dp/0201379376/ref=sr_1_1?dchild=1&keywords=The+Humane+Interface&qid=1630812420&sr=8-1) - Jef Raskin (father of the Macintosh project at Apple) outlines the qualities of what good user interfaces look and behave like.

-* [Tools for Thought](https://www.amazon.com/gp/product/0262681153/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) - Howard Rheingold discusses the pioneers of computing who believed in the field's potential to transofrm and enhance human thought and capability.
+* [Tools for Thought](https://www.amazon.com/gp/product/0262681153/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1) - Howard Rheingold discusses the pioneers of computing who believed in the field's potential to transform and enhance human thought and capability.

 **Miscellaneous **

 * [Finite and Infinite Games](https://www.amazon.com/gp/product/1476731713/ref=ppx_yo_dt_b_asin_title_o09_s01?ie=UTF8&psc=1) - A bit of a Silicon Valley trope; but one of my favorite books.
 Encourages the reader to think of our interactions with others as positive-sum (an infinite game; where the goal is to keep playing) and a finite game (zero-sum, where the purpose is to "win" in finality).

 * [The Craftsman](https://www.amazon.com/Craftsman-Richard-Sennett/dp/0300151195/ref=sr_1_2?dchild=1&keywords=Craftsman+book&qid=1629299114&sr=8-2) - Beautiful meditation on craftsmanship across a variety of disciplines - the desire to a job well for it's own sake.